 Material changes to strengthen Scottish safeguarding rules are now in force affecting many organisations that interact with children and protected adults.
-We continue to see a number of organisations grappling with the new regime.

 The PVG scheme, managed by Disclosure Scotland, applies to anyone seeking paid or voluntary work with children or protected adults.
 Its purpose is to ensure that individuals are suitable to undertake regulated roles involving vulnerable groups and to prevent those who are unsuitable from doing so.
 The PVG scheme involves an assessment of suitability, which includes background checks into an individual’s criminal history, including unspent and certain spent convictions and cautions.
 Once an individual becomes a member of the scheme, their criminal record is continuously monitored by Disclosure Scotland for any new vetting information.

-Changes to the PVG scheme - What you need to know
+Changes to the PVG scheme - what you need to know

 1. Legal requirement & implementation date